it-projects-llc/addons-dev/pos_menu/README.rst

  POS Menu
 ==========

-Own set of products for each POS
+Own set of products for each POS.

 Credits
 =======